 That's a pretty extensive bit of background information that should helped clear up what's going on and why you can never get the results you thought you'd get.
 Now that we know this information we can use it to our advantage in creating some interesting and detailed normal maps from images.

-The tools work with 24 bit images using gray scale values to represent height and depth information; black is as far back as you can go and white as far forward - place a blurred white spot on a black background and you create a normal map with a 'bump' on it.
-This means that if we use a 'mid' tone gray to represent '0' height/depth, objects that require height (sticking up from a surface) need to have white or light tonal values in them somewhere; objects that sit below a surface need black.
+The tools work with 24 bit images using grey scale values to represent height and depth information; black is as far back as you can go and white as far forward - place a blurred white spot on a black background and you create a normal map with a 'bump' on it.
+This means that if we use a 'mid' tone grey to represent '0' height/depth, objects that require height (sticking up from a surface) need to have white or light tonal values in them somewhere; objects that sit below a surface need black.

 With this in mind look at the image opposite; it's called a heightTemplate and has been constructed specifically for the creation of a normal map using one of the bump map tools.
-It differs from the normal gray scale height maps because it doesn't contain any surface 'noise' detailing - scratches, pot marks, etc. - the heightTemplate should only contain basic layout and height/depth information - a 'block out' of the physical attributes of the object in question - surface noise and fine details will be added later in game by the heightmap.
+It differs from the normal grey scale height maps because it doesn't contain any surface 'noise' detailing - scratches, pot marks, etc. - the heightTemplate should only contain basic layout and height/depth information - a 'block out' of the physical attributes of the object in question - surface noise and fine details will be added later in game by the heightmap.

 The images opposite show both a template and the resulting bump map and how different types of 'blur' effect the out come of the normal map.

 Stripped down to the bare essentials we're now looking at objects as if lit from the top down using a single light source with no 'traditional' shadow information (no 'cast' shadows like the hinges in the photograph at the top of this article).
-Height is now defined by gray scale tonal values, the closer to white the higher it is; a cylindrical object for instance would have a 'white' centre section and 'dark' edges instead of the typical 'embossed' highlights of light on one side and dark on the other that we're used to seeing on '3D'.
+Height is now defined by grey scale tonal values, the closer to white the higher it is; a cylindrical object for instance would have a 'white' centre section and 'dark' edges instead of the typical 'embossed' highlights of light on one side and dark on the other that we're used to seeing on '3D'.
 The image opposite for example shows a 'cylinder' object created by combining three individual component layers together to give a final 'combined' stage which is then passed through the bump map tools - the top half is the heightTemplate, the bottom the normal mapped results.

 As you can probably see from this little test image attention does need to be paid to the blur values applied applied to objects, high blurs (high blur values) give smoother results to both the template and normal image but they often look flatter.
 Low blurs (low values) generally result harder images often showing strongly defined central areas (usually the centre point from which the blur effect 'originates').